Kryvyi Rih metropolitan area

-The Kryvyi Rih Metropolitan Region, or Kryvbas, is an urban area in central Ukraine (by the most part).
-With a population of one million, it is one of the largest urban regions in Ukraine.
+Kryvyi Rih metropolitan area, or Kryvbas, is a metropolitan area in central (by the most part) and southern Ukraine.
+With a population of one million, it is one of seven largest metropolitan regions (million-plus each) in Ukraine.
 It consists of a couple big industrial cities and some smaller ones, townsides and rural areas.

-From east to west, the region includes the cities of Kryvyi Rih, Zhovti Vody, Oleksandriia, Novyi Buh as well as parts of the more rural districts and (factually) includes far more territories in central and southern parts of Ukraine.
-The Kryvyi Rih metro area doesn't have an administrative center; each city in the area has its own administration.
+From east to west, the region includes the cities of Kryvyi Rih, Zhovti Vody, Oleksandriia, Dolynska, Novyi Buh as well as parts of the more rural raions and (factually) includes far more territories in central and southern parts of Ukraine.
+The Kryvyi Rih metro area doesn't have an administrative center, each city in the area has its own administration.

 History

+Russian Empire

 The presence of iron ore in the regions around Kryvyi Rih has been known since at least 1781 and was rumoured before; being known to the ancients.
 Throughout the 1800s the region was investigated for its mineral wealth.
 Iron ore of 70% iron content and manganese ores were found.
 In 1881 the industrial extraction of iron ore from the near region began, alongside other developments such as the construction of the Kryvyi Rih railway.
 By 1884 over 100,000 tons of iron ore had been extracted, and the railway though Kryvyi Rih (the Yekateryninska railway), 477 versts (505,6 km) long, from Yasynuvata station via Kryvyi Rih to Dolynska station had been opened.
 The production expanded rapidly in the next years, as it did in other industrialized regions and countries.
 By 1896 there were 20 mines producing over 1,000,000 tonnes of ore in the Kryvyi Rih Basin, and the population had exploded though the toll on the health of the working men had begun to be noticed.
 Industrial expansion continued in the region up to 1917.
 Production dropped during the first world war due to lack of labour.